-The Baby Formula lawsuit claims that premature or preterm babies who were fed Similac or Enfamil formula while in neonatal intensive care units are at an increased risk for developing necrotizing enterocolitis (NEC).
+The Baby Formula lawsuits claim that premature or preterm babies who were fed Similac or Enfamil formula while in neonatal intensive care units are at an increased risk for developing necrotizing enterocolitis (NEC).

 Our law firm is representing the parents of infants who were fed Similac or Enfamil formula while they were in neonatal intensive care units and who subsequently developed necrotizing enterocolitis (NEC).